kinode-dao/kinode/README.md

 On boot you will be prompted to navigate to `localhost:8080`.
 Make sure your eth wallet is connected to the Sepolia test network.
 Login should be very straightforward, just submit the transactions and follow the flow.

-### Development
-Running `./build.sh` will automatically build any apps that have changes in git.
-Developing with `./build.sh && cargo +nightly run home` anytime you make a change to your app should be very fast.
-You can also manually recompile just your app with, for example, `./build-app chess`, where `chess` is the folder name inside `/modules`.

 ## Terminal syntax